maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `WebHttpHandlerBuilder` option to decorate the entire `WebFilter` chain at the level of the `HttpHandler`.
 * More efficient direct path lookups for `@RequestMapping` methods that don't have any patterns or URI variables.
 * `ClientResponse` performance optimizations and `mutate()` method for efficient changes through a client filter or `onStatus` handler, see [#24680](https://github.com/spring-projects/spring-framework/issues/24680).
-* Support for [Kotlin multiplatform serialization](https://github.com/Kotlin/kotlinx.serialization) (JSON only for now).
+* Support for [Kotlin multiplatform serialization](https://github.com/Kotlin/kotlinx.serialization) (JSON only for now)

 ### Testing